JonBellah/visual-regression-testing-demo/README.md

-# Visual Regression Testing Demo
+# Visual Regression Testing with PhantomCSS - Demo

+Slides for this talk can be found at https://jonbellah.com/talks/js-summit

 ## Getting Started
 This plugin requires Grunt `~0.4.5`